macloo/100-days-of-code/log.md

 **Links to work:**
 -->

+## Day 33: 28 Feb 2017

+**Today’s progress:** Spent an hour learning to use NumPy (Python package) in a DataCamp](https://www.datacamp.com/) course.

+**Learned today:** Wow, NumPy lets you do math on Python lists in a ridiculously easy and compact way!
+You can do math across two arrays — for example, one array holds people's heights and another one holds people's weights, and this calculates BMI for all the people, creating a third NumPy array: `bmi = np_weight_kg / (np_height_m**2)`

+**Links to work:** None

 ## Day 32: 27 Feb 2017

 **Today’s progress:** Missed two days (work).
 It's the time of year when I have to focus on Python for a class I teach, so I did some exercises at [DataCamp](https://www.datacamp.com/), which I just joined.
 Today I completed two chapters, “Python Lists” and “Functions and Packages.”
 These were mostly review.

 **Thoughts:** DataCamp's interactive lessons are much nicer than Codecademy's!